Jim Sturgess

 James Anthony Sturgess (born 16 May 1978) is an English actor and singer-songwriter.
 His first major role was as Jude in the musical romance drama film Across the Universe (2007).
-In 2008, he played the male lead role of Ben Campbell in 21.
-In 2009, he played Gavin Kossef in the crime drama Crossing Over, appearing with Harrison Ford, Ray Liotta, and Ashley Judd.
-In 2010, Sturgess starred in the film The Way Back, directed by Peter Weir.
-Sturgess co-starred in the 2012 epic science fiction film Cloud Atlas.
+He played the male lead role of Ben Campbell in 21 (2008), Gavin Kossef in Crossing Over (2009), The Way Back (2010), and co-starred in the epic science fiction film Cloud Atlas (2012).

+Other credits include Stonehearst Asylum (2013), London Fields (2014), Close to the Enemy (2016), Feed the Beast (2016), Geostorm (2017), Kidnapping Freddy Heineken (2018), and JT LeRoy (2018), Berlin, I Love You (2019), The Other Me (2022), and Alone Together (2022).

 Personal life

 Sturgess was born in Wandsworth, London, but grew up in Farnham, Surrey, where he attended Frensham Heights School.
-He spent most of his youth skateboarding in local car parks and started his first band when he was about 15 years old.
-The band played gigs in and around his local area.
-Sturgess's first acting experience came when a local theatre group came to his school looking for children to audition for a play.
-Sturgess went along to the audition and landed one of the parts in the play.
+He spent most of his youth skateboarding, and listening to hip-hop.
+He started his first band when he was about 15 years old, playing gigs in and around his local area.
+His first acting experience came in a local theatre group, after a successful audition for a part in a play.

-Sturgess moved to Manchester to attend the University of Salford in the hope that it would enable him to continue his music and take part in the Manchester music scene.
-In Greater Manchester, he fell in with a group of aspiring actors and film makers, and his acting efforts began to become productive.
-He started to write and perform his own short films and plays.
-While performing a one-man show 'BUZZIN', based on his performance poetry, Jim was discovered by an acting agent.
-He graduated from the University of Salford in 1999 with an HND in Media and Performance.
+Sturgess moved to Manchester to attend the University of Salford, graduating in 1999 with an HND in Media and Performance.
+After graduating, he moved to London and worked in a shop selling trainers, whilst seeking acting work and writing music.

 On 30 July 2019, Sturgess married theatre producer Dina Mousawi in Italy.
+Their son was born in 2020.